evansmwendwa/ng2-daterangepicker/README.md

 ## ng2-daterangepicker
-This is an Angular 2+ port of the popular Date Range Picker for Bootstrap http://www.daterangepicker.com/
+This is an Angular 2, 4, 5+ port of the popular Date Range Picker for Bootstrap http://www.daterangepicker.com/

+> **Tested and working in Angular 5.
+In case of problems please submit an issue**

 ### Demos and Sample Usage